frederic-perez/AmE-dictionary/dictionary.md

 __gazebo__
 __gear__ _You can't control the weather, but you control the clothes and gear you use to deal with it._
 __gearbox__
-__geek out__ _v_ _Idiom_ To temporarily enter techno-nerd mode while in a non-hackish context, for example at parties held near computer equipment.
+__geek out__ _v idiom_ To temporarily enter techno-nerd mode while in a non-hackish context, for example at parties held near computer equipment.
 Especially used when you need to do or say something highly technical and don't have time to explain: "Pardon me while I geek out for a moment."
 __geezer__ :three::hammer: (geezers) _A lightsaber battle where two old geezers poke at each other._
 __gelding__ _n_ :three:hammer:
 __gelled__ _His hair was neatly gelled._